olehyev138/diverst-devv/docs/devops/environment-initialization.md

 Terraform requires a few pieces of infrastructure to already exist in order to function.
 We create these manually with the script `bootstrap-backend`

-Now Run the script `boostrap-backend` as follows.
+Run the script `boostrap-backend` as follows.

 `./bootstrap-backend <env-name>`